SharePoint Document Security Best Practices

 Technique Three: Using Group Membership

 Sometimes, when you have custom modules in place, you may wish to restrict access to specific features, buttons, etc. For that purpose, use group membership.
 For instance, you can create a SharePoint group and name it accordingly.
 Then you can add specific users or groups to the SharePoint group to allow them to use or execute a feature.
-Of course, your code behind it should be adapted for that kind of scenario.
+Of course, you should adapt your code behind it for that kind of scenario.

 Define Security Responsibility